freshdried/dora/README.md

 	- An attempt to enable a room to act _for the user_
 	- In other words, an attempt to make my life _even_ easier
 	- Sensory, physical data is collected, processed, and acted upon _for the user_

+###Todo:
+ - abstract out core-client from reflex.js (so I can also use it in control-panel);
+ - make core-client load functionality dynamically from info data.